OKAMca/node-red-contrib-chatbot/README.md

 ![Example Message](./docs/images/example-message.png)
 The first node `/hi` listen the incoming messages for the string *"/hi"*, if it finds it pass through the outpin otherwise nothing.

-The second node `Hi!` simply outputs a message using the templating `Hi {{username}}!`, the message node just prepares the payload for the message, the node `Telegram Sender` actually sends out the message.
+The second node `Hi!` simply outputs a message using the templating `Hi {{username}}!`, the message node just prepares the chatbot for the message, the node `Telegram Sender` actually sends out the message.

 The node `Telegram Receiver` sets up some variables in the chat context flow: *firstName*, *lastName*, *chatId* , *username*, *transport*, *messageId*.
 *Note*: username is only available in Telegram if it's specified in the chat settings.